hexensemble/rust-mini-web-server/README.md

 The server handles 2 basic HTTP requests, serves static HTML pages, then gracefully shuts down.

-🚧 **Not Production-Ready** - This is a learning project, not a full-fledged web server.
-In real-world applications, optimized async frameworks like Tokio + Hyper or Actix Web are used for performance and scalability.
+🚧 **Not Production-Ready** - This just a simple code example, not a full-fledged web server.
+In real-world applications, optimized async frameworks like Tokio would be used for performance and scalability.